 Instagram comments and stories, Facebook Page reviews, Fave ratings – Beauty reviews are read by women everywhere!
 Because they form such a huge aspect of word-of-mouth marketing, it is almost deadly to turn a blind eye to them.

-StaffAny dissects and investigates what makes a good review response, and how salons, spas and parlours can better respond to both positive and negative reviews.
+StaffAny dissects and investigates what makes a positive review response, and how salons, spas and parlours can better respond to both positive and negative reviews.

 Tips on How to Respond to Positive Reviews

 Responding to positive reviews is an important part of managing your online reputation and building customer loyalty.
 Here are some next-level opportunistic tips you can consider to respond to good reviews with positive review response example your business can apply.